Jiuh-star/SQLPi-Test-Server/static/README.txt

     5. Blind injection test instance with a high latency network.
     6. Get the fixed random value.
     7. Get or reset counts of inject, compare and request.
+    8. Get value in data base according to name.
 And their URL and expected params are:
     1. /echo?msg=
     2. /compare/<string:comp>?val=[?target=]